neondatabase/website/content/docs/extensions/hnsw.md

 | Index Construction Speed | Index building process is relatively fast.
 The data points are assigned to the nearest centroid, and inverted lists are constructed. | Index construction involves building multiple layers of graphs, which can be computationally intensive, especially if you choose high values for the parameter ef_construction. |
 | Distance Metrics  | Typically used for L2 distances, but pgvector supports inner product and cosine distance as well. | Only uses L2 distance metrics at the moment. |

-Ultimately, your choice between the HNSW and pgvector with IVFFlat index depends on your specific use case and requirements:
+Ultimately, your choice between the `pg_vector` with an IVFFlat or HNSW depends on your use case and requirements:

 - Memory Constraints (pgvector): If you are working under strict memory constraints, you may opt for the IVFFlat index as it typically consumes less memory than HNSW.
 However, be mindful that this might come at the cost of search speed and accuracy.
 - Search Speed (HNSW): If your primary concern is the speed at which you can retrieve nearest neighbors, especially in high-dimensional spaces, the HNSW extension is likely the better choice due to its graph-based approach.
 - Accuracy and Recall (HNSW): If achieving high accuracy and recall is critical for your application, HNSW may be the better option.
 Its graph-based approach generally yields higher recall levels compared to IVFFlat.
 - Distance Metrics (pgvector): Both pgvector and HNSW support L2 distance metric.
 Additionally, pgvector supports inner product, and cosine distance.

-## hnsw Extension GitHub repository
+## hnsw extension GitHub repository

-The GitHub repository for the `hnsw` extension can be found [here](https://github.com/knizhnik/hnsw).
+The GitHub repository for Neon's `hnsw` extension can be found [here](https://github.com/knizhnik/hnsw).